ccfarr/data-eng-capstone/README.md

 | i94res | The country of residence of the visitors | SOUTH KOREA | string |

 #### Step 5: Complete Project Write Up
 As mentioned above, "big data" tools were needed to process this data given its size.
+Specifically, I used the following tools in my project:

+* PySpark - PySpark allows you to interact with the Apache Spark data processing framework by writing Python code.
+In paricular, PySpark allows you to express data as "DataFrames," which allows you to concentrate on data transformations and other tasks without managing how the dataset is ditributed over nodes in the computing cluster.

+* EMR Cluster - I ran my PySpark script [process_data.py](process_data.py) on a cluster of computers (1 Master and 2 Core nodes) provided by Amazon's EMR Cluster service.
+I simply had to SSH into the cluster and issue `spark-submit process_data.py` to kick off the spark job.
+Details on setup and how to run spark jobs given below.

+* S3 - I created staging and production folders on Amazon's S3 storage service.
+The EMR cluster I used to process my PySpark scripts accessed the data directly from S3 (versus me loading the data myself into the cluster).

+* EMR Notebooks - I used Jupyter notebooks to both explore the data and analyze the data once put into a star-schema.
+Specifically, I used Amazon's EMR notebooks, which you attach to a running cluster.
+I found that opening the notebook in a JupyterLab environment allowed me to upload and download workbooks easily.

+* PySpark in Local Mode - After downloading the raw data to my local machine, I did do some processing locally after I setup PySpark (details below). [ingest_data.py](ingest_data.py) not only processed the data locally but uploaded the data to a staging folder on S3.
+All of the remaining processing was done on an EMR Cluster.

 The production data could certainly be updated on a more frequent basis, per the release schedule by the relevant governmental authority.
 The tools used in this project could also handle data at a larger scale, say 100x.
 The number of nodes configured in the EMR cluster would just need to increase as needed, of course.
 I also would need to sort out how to effectively extract the data into a staging environment, versus relying on my laptop.
 If data needs to be updated on a daily basis, a scheduling framework like Airflow could be used to schedule data processing "runs" and signal if any failures in the process.
 Lastly, if the end deliverable needs to support a dashboard viewed by 100 plus people, the production data could be loaded into a data warehousing technology like Amazon Redshift, which could then support a wide array of BI tools.

 ### Setup and Working with EMR cluster on AWS